-- 4.2 The preparation of the documents set out in the LDS is the primary, full time responsibility of the Planning Policy Team in Planning Services, which is presently resourced as follows: - Planning Policy Manager: 1.0 Please note that prior to June 2021 this post was vacant, and a Local Plan Coordinator undertook a number of responsibilities of this post. - Planning Policy Consultant (0.4 fte) temporary until March 2022; - Principal Planning Officers: 2.24 full time equivalent (fte).
-Please note that 0.78 fte is seconded from Development Management; - Senior Planning Officers: 1.49 fte: - Planning Officers: 1.0; - Planning Graduate (2 years fixed term): currently vacant; - Planning Policy Information Officer: 1.0; - Planning Policy GIS, Monitoring and Research Officer: 1.0. - 4.3 Furthermore, work on policy documents is also undertaken by the Strategic Sites and Delivery (SS&D) Team.
+- 4.2 The preparation of the documents set out in the LDS is the primary, full time responsibility of the Planning Policy Team in Planning Services, which is presently resourced as follows: - Planning Policy Manager: 1.0 currently vacant.
+Consultant retained in Local Plan Coordinator role to undertake a number of responsibilities of this post until submission of Local Plan; - Principal Planning Officers: 2.24 full time equivalent (fte).
+Please note that 0.78 fte is seconded from Development Management; - Senior Planning Officers: 1.49 fte - Planning Officers: 1.0; - Planning Graduate (2 years fixed term): 1.0; - Planning Policy Information Officer: 1.0; - Planning Policy GIS, Monitoring and Research Officer: 1.0. - 4.3 Furthermore, work on policy documents is also undertaken by the Strategic Sites and Delivery (SS&D) Team.
 The SS&D Team is composed of the Team Leader (1.0 this post has responsibilities which cut across both the Development Management and Planning Policy teams and functions, as well as work undertaken specifically by the Strategic Sites and Delivery team), 1.0 Principal Planning Officers and 2.0 Senior Planning Officers.
-The Principal and one of the Senior Planning Officers were formerly part of the Development Management team, and the other Senior Planning Officer was formerly part of the Planning Policy team. - 4.4 This is the minimum staffing needed to deliver the timescales set. - 4.5 In addition, the Head of Planning Services, Landscape and Biodiversity Officer, Planning Environmental Officer, Tree Officer, and Conservation Officers provide a substantial input to planning policy documents.
-Other Council services are also expected to provide support where necessary including those in the Economic
+The Principal and Senior Planning Officers were formerly part of the Development Management department; - 4.4 This is the minimum staffing needed to deliver the timescales set. - 4.5 In addition, the Head of Planning Services, Landscape and Biodiversity Officer, Planning Environmental Officer, Tree Officer, and Conservation Officers provide a substantial input to planning policy documents.
+Other Council services are also expected to provide support where necessary - including those in the Economic Development team - and, in some cases, external consultants are commissioned to provide specialist evidence and advice.

-- Development team and, in some cases, external consultants are commissioned to provide specialist evidence and advice. - 4.6 In terms of financial resources, a long-term budget and reserve has been agreed.
+4.6 In terms of financial resources, a long-term budget and reserve has been agreed.
 The budget will need to be regularly reviewed.